2.1 — Introduction to functions

 Nested functions are not supported

-Unlike some other programming languages, in C++, functions cannot be defined inside other functions.
+A function whose definition is placed inside another function is a nested function.
+Unlike some other programming languages, in C++, functions cannot be nested.
 The following program is not legal:

 #include <iostream>